 Starting in the late 1990s, many media outlets began using these as derogatory terms to attribute the negative acts of a select few individuals and unfairly project them onto the entire DCCS population.
 The majority of our members are well integrated into society, highly educated and well-rounded individuals.
 To describe these high functioning individuals as a ‘clan’ or a ‘cult’ is inaccurate and derogatory.
 Use of these terms shows bias against our community and serves to further isolate an already marginalized population.

-Additionally, although some members believe in plural marriage, the majority of adults in the Co-op are not in polygamous relationships, and the DCCS itself is centered around Cooperation, not polygamy.
+Additionally, although some members believe in plural marriage, a large portion of adults in the Co-op are not in polygamous relationships, and the DCCS itself is centered around Cooperation, not polygamy.

 They didn’t split from the Wooley group.
 John Wooley, Lorin Woolley, Leslie Broadbent and the group known as the Council of Friends were specifically instructed not to organize a group, so there was not a Woolley group to split from in 1935.